SBRG/MetPath/README.md

 The MetPath software package accompanies the manuscript:

-"Differential expression analysis utilizing metabolic pathways based on physiological flux states" Gianluca Mattei, Daniel C. Zielinski, Zhuohui Gan, Matteo Ramazzotti, Bernhard O. Palsson
+[SUBMITTED] "Differential expression analysis utilizing metabolic pathways based on physiological flux states" Gianluca Mattei, Daniel C. Zielinski, Zhuohui Gan, Matteo Ramazzotti, Bernhard O. Palsson

 The folders in this package are the following: